renproject/darknode-release/README.md

 A workflow has been set up listening for new tags in darknode repo.
 You can create a tag from the darknode repo and it will also create a new release here (release name with be same as the tag name).

+# Known issue

+- If you make a release by giving a commit hash.
+The binary will not be able to contain the correct branch name. (e.g. 1.0.11-HEAD-a355b0b)